Travelling to Antarctica – IAATO Guidelines

 Expedition Cruising

-We are actively monitoring the developments closely and are in constant communication with key authorities such as IAATO (International Association of Antarctica Tour Operators) and the GSGSSI (Government of South Georgia & the South Sandwich Islands).
+We are actively monitoring developments related to Avian Influenza in Antarctica and South Georgia and are in constant communication with key authorities such as IAATO (International Association of Antarctica Tour Operators) and the GSGSSI (Government of South Georgia & the South Sandwich Islands) to guide our operations.

-Our onboard protocols have been reinforced, ensuring that stringent measures are in place to safeguard our passengers, wildlife, and the local environment:
+Our onboard protocols have been reinforced, ensuring that stringent measures are in place to safeguard our passengers, wildlife, and the local environment, including:

 We will continue to maintain a proactive approach, closely monitoring updates from IAATO and the GSGSSI.